sebapersson/petab_sciml/docs/src/format.md

 ### [Neural Network Parameters](@id hdf5_ps_structure)

-All parameters for a neural network model are stored in an HDF5 file, with the file path specified in the mapping table.
-In this file, each layer’s parameters are grouped under `f.layerId`, where `layerId` is the layer’s unique identifier.
+All parameters for a neural network model are stored in an HDF5 file, with the file path specified in the problem [YAML file](@ref YAML_file).
+In this file, each layer’s parameters are in a group with identifier `f.layerId`, where `layerId` is the layer’s unique identifier.
 More formally, an HDF5 parameter file might have the following structure for an arbitrary number of layers:

 ```
 parameters.hdf5
-└───layer1
+└───layer1 (group)
 │   ├── arrayId{1}
 │   └── arrayId{2}
-└───layer2
+└───layer2 (group)
     ├── arrayId{1}
     └── arrayId{2}
 ```

-Here, `arrayId` depends on the name of the parameters for a particular layer.
-For example, in a `linear` PyTorch layer, the parameter arrays are named `weight` and potentially `bias`.
-While these names are common for many layers, the actual `arrayId` depends on the layer type.
+Here, `arrayId` depends on how parameters are named for each layer.
+For example, a PyTorch `linear` layer typically has arrays named `weight` and (optionally) `bias`.
+Although these names are common in many layers, the actual `arrayId` depends on the layer type and the neural network library.

-Since parameters are stored in an HDF5 format, they are saved as arrays.
+Because parameters are stored in HDF5, they are saved as arrays.
 The indexing convention depends on the model library:

-- For neural network models in the PEtab SciML format, indexing follows PyTorch conventions, meaning parameters are stored in row-major order.
-Typically, users do not need to manage these details manually, as PEtab SciML tools handle them automatically.
+- For neural network models in the PEtab SciML format, indexing follows PyTorch conventions, which store parameters in row-major order.
+Usually, users do not need to handle these details directly, as PEtab SciML tools manage them automatically.
+This also means that `arrayId` follows PyTorch naming convention.
-- For neural networks provided by another library, the indexing and ordering follow the conventions of that library.
+- For neural networks provided by another library, the indexing and ordering follow that library’s conventions.

 ### [Neural Network Input](@id hdf5_input_structure)

-When network input is provided as an array via an HDF5 file (see the mapping table below), it should follow this format:
+When network input is provided as an array via an HDF5 file (see the mapping table below), its format should be:

 ```
 input.hdf5
-└───input
+└───input (group)
     └─── input_array
 ```